 After co-founding Electric Art in the early 1980s, he pioneered using the Macintosh for videographic design, previsualization, and video editing.
 He supervised the postproduction of dozens of corporate videos using the world’s first digital video tools, Quantel PaintBox and Harry.

-Peter spent several years in the print production side of digital imaging, working as a senior technologist for TRW Space & Defense (NYSE: TRW), then as a young technical director for Applied Graphics Technologies (NASDAQ: AGTX), one of the largest prepress firms in the world.
+Peter spent several years in the print production side of digital imaging, working as a senior technologist for TRW Space & Defense (NYSE: TRW), then as a young technical director for Applied Graphics Technologies (NASDAQ: AGTX), then one of the largest prepress firms in the world.

 Moving into technology sales in 1992, Peter joined Aldus Corporation as graphics consultant, working with the print design community on issues like color reproduction, electronic page design, and digital prepress production tools.